bio-tools/biotoolsRegistry/biohackathon.md

 ## Community

-ELIXIR Tools Platform
+ELIXIR Tools Platform, bio.tools, EDAM

 ## Leads
----
-Jon Ison
+* Jon Ison
-Hans-Ioan Ienasescu
+* Hans-Ioan Ienasescu
-Matúš Kalaš
+* Matúš Kalaš
-Hervé Ménager
+* Hervé Ménager
-Veit Schwämmle
+* Veit Schwämmle

 ## Background information
-EDAM and bio.tools developers will attend the whole hackathon (Mon 12 - Fri 16) and will host a running "drop-in" session, with each day focused on a specific theme (see below).
+EDAM and bio.tools developers will attend the whole hackathon (Mon 12 - Fri 16) and run dicussion and hacking sessions, with each day focused on a specific theme (see below).
 We hope to work with any people and projects who are intersted in using or developing EDAM and bio.tools.

 ## Focus of each day
-Each hackathon day has a focus, which we'll try to stick to, but will adapt depending upon who turns up.
+Each hackathon day has a focus, which we'll try to stick to, and a range of tasks catering for different interests and expertise.
+We will adapt depending upon who turns up, so feel free to drop in to any session at any time:

 * **Tue Nov 13** [bio.tools](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#biotools-development) (kick-start the community development)
-* **Wed Nov 14** [EDAM](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#edam-development) (formats curation, EDAM applications and planning EDAM 2.0)
+* **Wed Nov 14** [EDAM](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#edam-development) (data formats catalogue, planning EDAM 2.0 and applications)
 * **Thu Nov 15** [subject tbd](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#subject-tbd) (we'll decide the focus during the hackathon)
-* **Fri Nov 16** [publications](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#publications) (discussion & planning of publications)
+* **Fri Nov 16** [Planning](https://github.com/bio-tools/biotoolsRegistry/blob/master/biohackathon.md#planning) (planning including next steps and publications)

 ## Day 2 (Nov 13): bio.tools